Patriots News: Julian Edelman Injury Confirmed, Chris Hogan & Brandin Cooks’ Fantasy Football Value To Rise

 On Saturday, the New England Patriots received the worst news possible after a preseason game saw star receiver Julian Edelman be carted off the field due to injury.
 It was feared that Julian may have torn his ACL following a play in last night’s New England Patriots vs. Detroit Lions NFL preseason game.
 Now ESPN has confirmed that the injury is such, and it brings up plenty of questions for the Patriots going forward.
 It will also lead NFL fantasy football owners to look for other options during their drafts for the upcoming season.
 One of the top options available will be right on the Patriots’ roster.

-On Saturday afternoon, ESPN‘s Adam Schefter indicated league sources had confirmed after an MRI that Patriots receiver Julian Edelman suffered a torn ACL in his right knee.
+On Saturday afternoon, ESPN‘s Adam Schefter indicated league sources had confirmed after an MRI that Patriots receiver Julian Edelman suffered a completely torn ACL in his right knee.
 The “non-contact” injury happened during just the first quarter of last night’s Patriots vs. Lions game in Detroit.
 Edelman became hurt after getting past linebacker Jarrad Davis to catch a pass around the 29-yard line.
 When the 31-year-old receiver ran up the field and tried to avoid safety Tavon Wilson, he lunged forward and almost immediately after, he started to clutch the back of his right leg and knee area.
 It was believed to be an ACL injury after the game last night, but the team was awaiting the official MRI results on Saturday before going forward.

 With Edelman now set to miss the season, it means that NFL fantasy football team owners are looking at options to replace the star.
 Edelman was listed as 93 percent owned by fantasy football owners on Yahoo!
 Sports and 100 percent owned by owners on ESPN.
 The popular target for Tom Brady on the field was also considered a No. 3 receiver in most leagues in standard leagues.
 He was also said to have an average draft position of 22nd at best for his position in PPR leagues, according to Fantasy Pros.
 Now that he’s going to be sidelined for this coming season, several beneficiaries will arrive due to his absence from the field.